colah/ByronTrialNotes/daily-notes/day22.md

 * Judge: You should help the crown get full context.
 * Defense: We need to hear the testimony of an expert witness on the content of these files and whether they contain everything that is relevant.
 * Defense: I anticipate the evidence will be, people can't follow a hashtag, they can follow an individual or search for a hashtag...
 Those will not all be on this computer, and it may be impossible to reconstruct at time.
-* Judge: Would that make it unadmissible?
+* Judge: Would that make it inadmissible?
 * Defense: Mr. Sonne's tweets are already in the record.
 But the others being provided may not be a full record and their relevance...
 * Prosecution: I'm a bit concerned as the Crown is put the evidence that was found by this police as a complete picture.
 I have mountains less evidence than my friend.
 I'm here to say this was on Mr. Sonne's computer.
 I'm trying to put in two sections instead of 46000 lines.
 There's no disagreement about putting questions to the expert, both the question and the answer will go over my head!
 I'm not trying to obstruct or...
 This is getting repetitive and is offensive to the Crown.
 * Judge: Mr. Copeland, if not all of the evidence still exists, I don't think that tosses everything out.